 The Leo Mahony Bursary is awarded annually to a masters (by research) or doctoral scholar studying in the field of national security and defence at an ACT-based university.

 The Bursary commemorates the memory and service of founding National Secretary of RUSI-A and long-time USI member and Councillor, Mr Leo Mahony.

-The Bursary comprises a one-off payment of $5000, which is provided by USI of the ACT with the generous support of our partner, Rolls-Royce Australia.
+The Bursary comprises a one-off payment of $5000.
 Recipients are also offered Honorary Membership of the Institute for 12 months and the opportunity to publish an article about their work in the Australian Defence Force Journal.
 The Bursary and certificate of Honorary Membership are traditionally presented at a function held by the ACT in October which is well attended by USI ACT membership and guests.